rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/single-node-email.md

 Setup the provider's node and services
 --------------------------------------

 A "node" is a server that is part of your infrastructure.
 Every node can have one or more services associated with it.
-Some nodes are "local" and used only for testing, see [Development](development) for more information.
+Some nodes are "local" and used only for testing, see [[ development -> platform/details/development]] for more information.

 Create a node, with `all the services needed for Email: "couchdb", "mx", "soledad" and "webapp"`